vegassor/terraform-provider-clickhouse/README.md

 - [ ] Provider
   - [ ] Add HTTP (port 8123) configuration support
 - [ ] Resources
+  - [ ] Handle missing resources: do not fail if a resource does not exist, but set empty state
   - [x] Role resource
   - [x] Grant privilege resource
     - [ ] Check if grants break the resource and cause re-creation on every plan